keu/docs/astro/configure-deployment-resources.md

 On Astro Hybrid, PgBouncer is highly available by default for all Deployments.
 Schedulers are highly available if a Deployment uses two or more schedulers.

 Every Deployment has two PgBouncer Pods assigned to two different nodes to prevent zombie tasks.
 If you configure your Deployment with two schedulers, each scheduler Pod is assigned to a separate node to ensure availability.
 To limit cost, a Deployment that uses three or four schedulers can assign all scheduler Pods across two nodes.

 :::

+## Configure Kubernetes Pod resources

+The [Kubernetes executor](kubernetes-executor.md) and [KubernetesPodOperator](kubernetespodoperator.md) both use Kubernetes Pods to execute tasks.
+While you still need to configure Pods in your DAG code to define individual task environments, you can set some safeguards on Astro so that tasks in your Deployment don't request more CPU or memory than expected.

+Set safeguards by configuring default Pod limits and requests from the Cloud UI.
+If a task requests more CPU or memory than is currently allowed in your configuration, the task fails.

+1. In the Cloud UI, select a Deployment.
+2. Click **Resource quotas**.
+3. Configure the following values:

+    - **CPU quota**: The maximum amount of CPU for all currently running Pods on your Deployment.
+    - **Memory Quota**: The maximum amount of memory for all currently running Pods on your Deployment.

+Your CPU quota and memory quota determine your **Max Pod Size**, which is the maximum amount of resources that a task can request for its Pod.
+If the CPU and memory quotas you specify exceed the limits of Astro's infrastructure, your **Max Pod Size** is determined by the size of the Astro-hosted infrastructure running your tasks.

+The Cloud UI also shows the **Default CPU** and **Default Memory** for your _default Pod_.
+If you don't configure CPU or memory for a task in your DAG code, the task runs in the default Pod with these default resources.

+:::info Alternative Astro Hybrid setup

+On Astro Hybrid, Kubernetes executor Pods run on a worker node in your Astro cluster.
+If a worker node can't run any more Pods, Astro automatically provisions a new worker node to begin running any queued tasks in new Pods.
+By default, each task runs in a dedicated Kubernetes Pod with up to 1 CPU and 384 Mi of memory.

+To give your tasks more or less resources, change the worker type in the task's worker queue and then change your resource requests using a `pod_override` configuration.
+See [(Hybrid clusters only) Change the Kubernetes executor's worker node type](kubernetes-executor.md#hybrid-clusters-only-change-the-kubernetes-executors-worker-node-type).

 ## Transfer a Deployment to another Workspace